Sign Up

 "Stop harassing me.
 I am going to the Dean right now."

 As part of the investigation, the Dean interviews Bobby, who confesses to flirting heavily with Audra.
 Following school policy, the Dean tells Bobby to stop and puts him on probation.
-The Dean writes a descriptive narrative for Bobby's file and requests that Bobby sign a written agreement indicating that he understands he will be dismissed from school for any further violations.
+The Dean writes a descriptive narrative for Bobby's file.
+He requests that Bobby sign a written agreement indicating that he understands he will be dismissed from school for any further violations.
 Bobby complies, and no further incidents are reported.

 • Discrimination